xt0rted/annotation-previewer/README.md

 # annotation-previewer

-A previewer for GitHub Action annotation commands
+A previewer for GitHub Actions annotation commands